 The Lowland Leader Award (LLA) is a nationally accredited award developed by MTUK (Mountain Training UK) and operated as part of a National Framework of awards for those leading and instructing in hill walking, climbing and mountaineering.
-The LLA is also aimed at those who have already achieved training or accreditation through the wide range of local or organisational schemes available.
+The LLA is also aimed at those who have already achieved training or accreditation through the wide range of local or organisations schemes.
 The minimum age for entry onto the assessment is 18.
 Candidates must have taken part in an authorised training course, logged a minimum of 20 varied walks in lowland terrain as an individual or with friends, and have an approved first aid certificate.

 All MTUK awards are designed for those with a personal commitment to the activity and are centered on the belief that personal experience and understanding of the inherent risks of walking and climbing is the best way to maximise safety and good judgement.